-Penal Code 1001.36 is the California statute that provides for mental health diversion.
-This program allows some people with mental health issues to receive treatment in lieu of prosecution and jail when they are charged with a crime.
+Penal Code 1001.36 sets forth California’s mental health diversion program.
+If you have mental health issues, this program may allow you to receive treatment in lieu of prosecution and jail when you are charged with a crime.

 In this article, our California criminal defense lawyers will discuss:

 - 1. What is mental health diversion?